adumont/hrm-cpu/README.md

 $ make -s clean
 ```

-## generate new tests
+## Generate new tests

 Some levels have a test generator, so it's easy to generate new random tests (random input and the corresponding expected output).
-Insite the `gen_test.sh` you cna see information about size of input, number of tests to run...
+Insite the `gen_test.sh` you can see information about size of input, number of tests to run...

+Generally, each test will feature:
+- a random input length
+- random input values
+- random timing for when to input each value

 Check in `verilog/test/*/` for the `gen_test.sh` script.
 Simply run the script in the corresponding level test folder.

 Some tests also have a `gen_prog.sh` script that allows to generate new random programs (usually it randomizes the memory addresses used in the program).

-# Sinthesis to FPGA
+# Synthesis to FPGA

 ## Top module design